AdobeDocs/experience-manager-65.pt-BR/help/assets/private-folder.md

    ![Marque a caixa de seleção Privado para tornar a pasta privada](assets/private-folder.png)

-1. Toque/clique em **[!UICONTROL Criar]**.
+1. Clique em **[!UICONTROL Criar]**.
 Uma pasta particular é criada na interface do usuário.

    ![chlimage_1-413](assets/chlimage_1-413.png)

-1. Para compartilhar a pasta com outros usuários e atribuir privilégios a eles, selecione a pasta e clique/toque no ícone **[!UICONTROL Propriedades]** na barra de ferramentas.
+1. To share the folder with other users and the assign privileges to them, select the folder, and click the **[!UICONTROL Properties]** icon from the toolbar.

    ![chlimage_1-414](assets/chlimage_1-414.png)